Skip to content

 IMREDD stimulates the territorial ecosystem by organising meetings, workshops, conferences and technology demonstrations promoting exchanges between researchers, companies, local authorities and citizens.

-A committed player in innovation networks and governance bodies, It contributes to strategic discussions in conjunction with the sustainable transitions.
+A committed player in innovation networks and governance bodies, IMREDD contributes to strategic discussions related to sustainable transitions.
 In this way, the Institute plays a bridge between science, innovation and society.

 A unique platform: the Smart City Innovation Center

-The IMREDD building houses a collaborative technology platform state-of-the-art Smart City Innovation Center.
-Real living laboratory, It enables innovations to be designed, tested and deployed using advanced equipment:
+IMREDD's is home to a state-of-the-art collaborative technology platform : the Smart City Innovation Center.
+A real living laboratory, it enables innovations to be designed, testes and deployed using advanced equipment:

 • 3D printers, sensors, rain simulators